SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2018-06-08-pre-compiled-azure-functions-example.markdown

 <p>
 	Note that the Storage Emulator will shutdown when the computer is turned of and will need to be restarted to access it after rebooting your computer.
 </p>
-<h3>Create a simple NetCore console application to post a queue message</h3>
+### Create a simple NetCore console application to post a queue message
 <p>
 	After the Azure Storage Emulator is running you can create a simple console application to post a message to the local queue storage.
-First create a new .Net Core Console application.
+First create a new .NET Core Console application.
 	Next add an appsettings.json file to store any credentials and settings.
 Fill it with the content shown below and be sure to mark the file as "Copy to Output Directory" with a value of always in the file properties window.
 </p>
 {% highlight json %}